cloudfoundry/diego-notes/proposals/go-modules-migrations.md

 - [ ] code.cloudfoundry.org/lager need to be updated in diego-release and
   silk-release and all of the other consumers since the 2.0.0 tag was added we need to figure out a way to update this dependency
+- [ ] Fix docker containers under c2cnetworking/dev-X so that it works for
+  silk/cf-networking-helpers/silk-release
+- [ ] Update README and scripts so that they work (silk/cf-networking-helpers/silk-release)

 ### List of newly converted modules that have github-actions and dependabot
 - code.cloudfoundry.org/archiver